Kindermusik for the Young Child

 Exploring and playing musical instruments — Authentic percussion, string, pre-keyboard, and woodwind instruments expose children to the many choices for future musical study, and at the same time provide them with the opportunity to musically succeed before taking on more formal instruction.

 Kindermusik for the Young Child is a two-year program, divided into four semesters.
 Semesters 1 & 2 are prerequisites and must be completed before taking semesters 3 & 4.
-All classes include a nonrefundable $50 registration fee and 2 sets of home materials for school year classes.
+All classes include a nonrefundable $50 registration fee and required home materials.